AFSOUTH strengthens Argentine air force F-16 integration through Peace Condor program

+According to Air Forces Southern leadership, the exchange emphasized building sustainable and interoperable capabilities rather than simply transferring equipment.

+“This exchange focused on building sustainable, interoperable medical and operational capabilities alongside our Argentine partners as they integrate the F-16,”said U.S. Air Force Lt.
+Col. Aaron Goodrich, Air Forces Southern deputy command surgeon.
+“By sharing aerospace medicine expertise, best practices and lessons learned, we’re helping improve pilot safety, strengthen mission readiness and reenforce long-term regional security across the hemisphere.”

-U.S. Air Force Col. Brian Gavitt, Air Forces Southern command surgeon, center, and the Fuerza Aérea Argentina (FAA) pose for a photo in front of an F-16 Fighting Falcon aircraft, at Morris Air National Guard Base, Arizona, Jan.
-9, 2026.
-During the visit, AFSOUTH connected the FAA delegation with subject matter experts across multiple mission areas, including infrastructure, weapons systems and aerospace medicine, to support the development of a comprehensive and sustainable F-16 program for the partner nation.
-(U.S. Air Force photo by Staff Sgt.
-Abbey Rieves)
+During the knowledge exchange, AFSOUTH connected the FAA delegation with subject matter experts across multiple mission areas, including infrastructure, weapons systems and aerospace medicine, to support the development of a comprehensive and sustainable F-16 program.

+The 305th Rescue Squadron (RQS) showcased its combat search and rescue (CSAR) capabilities, which play a vital role to an F-16 program by supporting pilot survivability, mission effectiveness and strategic decision-making.
+Many F-16 programs rely on integration with allied CSAR forces to ensure rapid response during contingencies.

+“It’s important for the FAA to know what capabilities we have, so they can compare and grow their capabilities,” said U.S. Air Force 1st Lt.
+Lee Fowler, 305th RQS rescue pilot.
+Fowler also said he’s happy to see such a strong partnership with the FAA and U.S. Air Force because it not only advances medical capabilities but strengthens interoperability and stability in the Western Hemisphere.

 |Date Taken: